-Missing In Action: Notable absentees from this week's WWE
+Missing in Action: Notable absentees from this week's WWE

 Ariya Daivari: Last seen at the Greatest Royal Rumble.

-Hideo Itami: Last seen on the June 26 episode of 205 Live.

-Jack Gallagher: Last seen on the June 26 episode of 205 Live.
+Noam Dar: Last seen on the July 17 episode of 205 Live.

 SmackDown Live